Why Thinking and Doing Less Makes you a Better Musician

 I think 5 hours is a good amount of time to spend on a song before recording it.
 Though that should usually be spread out over days if not weeks.

-If you are going to edit your own work, it’s a good idea to forget what you did so you can come back to it with fresh ears and minimal expectations.
+If you’re going to edit your own work, it’s good to forget what you did so you can come back to it with fresh ears and minimal expectations.

 It’s tempting to work on a song incessantly because you’re in love with it.
 You want to be around it.